Negatively Curved Graphs: Other Forms of Negative Curvature

 It is not immediately clear what the curvature of the whole graph is in Definition \ref{angles}.
 Context from Jonckheere, Lou, Bonahon, and Baryshnikov (\cite{JLBB}, Section $4$) implies that the curvature for the graph is a fixed constant, and the curvature for each vertex should equal that constant value.
-This creates a bit of a conflict with their desire to examine graphs with negative curvature.

-Jonckheere, Lou, Bonahon, and Baryshnikov (\cite{JLBB}, Section $3$) state conjectures relating only to finite graphs and consider the simplified case where the $2$-manifold is the plane.
-But if we assume that every pair of vertices induces at most one edge, then it is well known that the average degree of the vertices is strictly less than $6$.
+This creates a bit of a conflict with their desire to examine graphs with negative curvature that are both unweighted and embedded in the plane (as opposed to $2$-manifolds with higher genus).
+The trouble is that if we assume that every pair of vertices induces at most one edge, then it is well known that the average degree of the vertices is strictly less than $6$.
 If every face is a triangle and every edge has weight equal to $1$, then we may apply remark \ref{equal triangles} to see that the curvature of the graph must be positive!

 Clearly, one too many assumptions and simplifications have been made here.
 Perhaps we should simply reduce the assumption that $G$ is planar: after all, other authors have not made this assumption previously.
 In this case, if $g$ is the genus of the surface that the graph embeds into, we have that the average degree is $6 + \frac{2(g-1)}{|V(G)|}$.